-In EYFS and Key Stage 1 the phonics scheme we use is Little Wandle Letters and Sounds.
-We also use several reading schemes; Big Cat, Rigby Star, Project X and Lighthouse.
+In EYFS and Year 1 the phonics scheme we use is Little Wandle Letters and Sounds.
+We also use reading schemes such as Big Cat, Rigby Star, Project X and Lighthouse to ensure that all children develop as fluent readers as they transition from KS1 into KS2

 High quality teaching and learning is at the heart of everything we do.
 Teaching is consistently good and often outstanding.
 We constantly strive to ensure that we maintain and develop teaching skills through team teaching, focused professional development and sharing expertise.
 Excellent teaching and learning give children opportunities to be successful in a creative, safe, calm environment where classrooms and other learning spaces promote creativity and high aspiration.